 For those of you who are new and have no idea what DEB is, it’s a chic, exclusive picnic for “lucky” patrons who want dress in their best white attire while carrying their own food, table, napkins, utensils etc… through NYC subway mayem and dine in a secret but iconic location.
 Honestly, this year I wanted an excuse to buy an entire new (but comfy) white outfit and as I mentioned, I was really rooting for Governor’s Island as it’s one of my favorite NYC locations.

-So before you get to the secret location, you have to choose from a list of designated meeting locations throughout the city.
+So before you get to the secret location, you have to choose from a designated list of meeting locations throughout the city.
 For convenience, I originally chose Rockefeller Center but during the last minute, this was changed to the Ferry Terminal due to the UN assembly.
 I intentionally packed lighter and wore pants this year to avoid impending wardrobe malfunctions.
-The last minute change was a bit of annoying and of course taking the train was a huge pain but we got there within our designated meeting time of 5:15pm- 5:45pm.
+The last minute change was a bit annoying and of course taking the train was a huge pain but we got there within our designated meeting time of 5:15pm- 5:45pm.

 Our table leader arrived late and we weren’t able to start walking until about 6:15.
-With barely any directions, my friends and I just followed everyone else in white until we formed a humongous line by the Governor’s Island Ferry.
+With barely any directions, my friend and I just followed everyone else in white until we formed a humongous line by the Governor’s Island Ferry.
 Then we stood in line…in what felt like…hmmm how can I describe…waiting for the rapture.

 We waited in a slow moving line for about 90 minutes and eventually boarded the Governor’s Island ferry, trolleys, feathers and all.